What documents have to be available, who has to keep them available and where?

 The documents listed below are required to be kept available at the place in Austria where the posted or temporary agency worker is employed:

-the A1 social security document or, by way of exception, equivalent documents in German – refer to Registration for social insurance
+- the A 1 social security document or, by way of exception when posting or hiring out employees from an EU or EEA Member State or from Switzerland, equivalent documents in German – refer to menu item Registration for social insurance

-Copy of the notice for the posting of workers – refer to menu item Notification requirements
+Copy of the notification of posting or hiring-out of workers (except when posting or hiring out from a third country) – refer to menu item Notification requirements

-Pay documents that show at a minimum the amount of remuneration due and actually paid out to the employee during the assignment in Austria.
+- Pay documents that, when taken as a whole, show the amount of remuneration due and the amount actually paid out to the employee during the assignment in Austria

 The pay documents include:

-- Employment contract or written record of the content of the employment contract in accordance with Information Directive 91/533/EEC
+- Employment contract or information in writing describing the essential aspects of the employment contract as defined in Directive (EU) 2019/1152

 - Payslip, proof of payment by the employer or bank transfer statements

-- documents relating to pay categorisation (e.g. education or training and earlier employment periods, if stipulated as significant in the collective agreement).
+- Documents relating to pay categorisation (e.g. education or training and earlier employment periods, if stipulated as significant in the collective agreement).where categorisation is not evident from other pay documents

 Wage records are documents intended to clearly show the methods and bases for calculating remuneration and the items it consists of.

-Where the employee is to be posted from an EU Member State (with the exception of Croatia) but himself/herself is not a citizen of an EU Member States or of Croatia:
+Where the employee is to be posted from an EU Member State but himself/herself is not a citizen of an EU Member States:

-Employment permit of the posting country – refer to menu item Employment permit
+Employment permit of the posting country – refer to the menu item Employment permit

-Who has to keep the documents available and in what form?
+Who has to keep the documents available, where and in what form?

 - the employer of the posting undertaking in the case of posting;